 1539 is the crucial year of the community consultations.
 The Pope had already accepted their oblation and had the intention to send these companions to the various parts for ministry.
 In the beginning of 1539, Pope thought of having them all in Rome itself since there was great harvest in Rome and the companions too were thinking of working together in Rome.
 Later several Bishops were asking Pope for the services of the companions.
 So the Pope decided to disperse the companions.
 After the Deliberation, Bröet and Rodrigues were sent to Siena on a mission to reform a monastery there.
-Laínez and Faber were to go to Parma to see to the spiritual growth of the city.
-98 It is with the imminence of the dispersion for mission by the Pope the question of future survival of the group came into being.
-They knew that many of the bonds
+Laínez and Faber were to go to Parma to see to the spiritual growth of the city.98 It is with the imminence of the dispersion for mission by the Pope the question of future survival of the group came into being.
+They knew that many of the bonds which kept the group united so far would be broken with separation and dispersion anywhere in the world.

-&lt;sup>96SIEVERNICH, M., "La Misión y las Misiones en la Primitiva Compañía de Jesús", in Ite Inflammate Omnia, (McCoog, T.M., ed.), IHSI, Roma 2010, 257-259.
+96SIEVERNICH, M., "La Misión y las Misiones en la Primitiva Compañía de Jesús", in Ite Inflammate Omnia, (McCoog, T.M., ed.), IHSI, Roma 2010, 257-259.

-&lt;sup>97SALVAT, I., "Introducción a la séptima parte principal", in Constituciones de la Compañía de Jesús, (Arzubialde, S., Corella, J., García-Lomas, J.M., eds.), Mensajero - Sal Terrae, Bilbao - Santander 1993, 248-249.

-&lt;sup>98OSUNA, J., Friends in the Lord, (King N., tr.), 92-93.
+97SALVAT, I., "Introducción a la séptima parte principal", in Constituciones de la Compañía de Jesús, (Arzubialde, S., Corella, J., García-Lomas, J.M., eds.), Mensajero - Sal Terrae, Bilbao - Santander 1993, 248-249.
+98OSUNA, J., Friends in the Lord, (King N., tr.), 92-93.